masoudr/embedded-linux-image-builder/README.md

    docker-compose up --build
    ```

-5. If the process complete successfully you should get the image file `sd_image.img` in the `output` directory.
+5. If the process complete successfully you should get the image file `sd_image.img` and `rootfs.tar.gz` in the `output` directory.

+6. You can write `sd_image.sd` directly to the SD Card or you can manually partitioning your SD and copy the contents of `rootfs.tar.gz` into the SD partitions.

 ## Credits